-This section of the code establishes a TVC Overlay Zone whose boundaries are identical to the TVC designation on the Future Land Use Map of the Comprehensive Plan as initially adopted in May 2006.
-This overlay zone provides general guidance and specific standards that, in conjunction with the remainder of this Code, will carry out the goals, objectives, and policies of the TVC Element.
-The TVC Overlay Zone contains two sub-zones whose boundary is the Urban Service Boundary in the Comprehensive Plan as it existed in May 2006.
+This section of the code establishes a TVC Overlay Zone whose boundaries are identical to the TVC designation on the Future Land Use Map of the Comprehensive Plan.
+This overlay zone provides general guidance and specific standards that, in conjunction with the remainder of this code, will carry out the goals, objectives, and policies of the TVC Element.
+The TVC Overlay Zone contains two sub-zones whose boundary is the Urban Service Boundary in the Comprehensive Plan as it existed in 2005.
 The location and approximate boundaries of the TVC Overlay Zone and its sub-zones are shown on Figure 4-10.
-Comprehensive Plan amendments that make more than incidental adjustments to these boundaries will necessitate changes to this Code.